 Adjusted EBITDA (Adjusted Earnings Before Interests, Taxes, Depreciation, Amortisation, Impairment and provisions): by extracting the main line of the statement of profit or loss which does not involve cash disbursement ("Amortisation, depreciation, impairments and provisions") from income from operating activities, adjusted EBITDA provides a simple indicator of the Group's cash generation on operational activities.
-Elements that have less predictive value due to their nature, frequency and/or materiality to arrive at adjusted EBITDA are:
+Elements that have less predictive value due to their nature. frequency and/or materiality to arrive at adjusted EBITDA are:

+- Income from sale of Flying Blue;

-- " Restructuring costs; - " Infrequent elements such as derecognition of a pension plan and recognition of provisions for litigation.
+- Restructuring costs;

+- > Infrequent elements such as modification or derecognition of a pension plan and recognition of provisions for litigation.